1940 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: What Quarters Are Worth Money

-The 1940-D Doubled Die Obverse FS-101 represents one of the most dramatic error varieties in the Washington quarter series.
-This error occurred when the die received a second impression slightly offset from the first, creating visible doubling on key design elements.
-The doubling is most prominent in Washington’s profile, particularly around the eye, nose, and “LIBERTY” inscription.
+The 1940-D Doubled Die Obverse FS-101 is one of the most important varieties in the entire Washington quarter series.
+A DDO (Doubled Die Obverse) error happens when the working die receives a second impression from the hub that is slightly misaligned—essentially stamping a ghost image over the first.

 1940-D DDO FS-101 Price/Grade Chart